About Debbie Thurlow

 That alive, connected feeling is also the foundation of midLife: a women’s circle.
 It’s so rare to have a place to gather without expectation or judgement.
 To properly let go and know you’ll be held and heard by other women, who get it.
 At a time when the world is getting faster and increasingly disconnected, it’s necessary medicine.

-Massage, reflexology and circle: bringing us back to ourselves so we can resist patriarchal bullshit.
+Sitting in circle: bringing us back to ourselves so we can resist patriarchal bullshit.
 That’s what I’m here for, in a nutshell!